“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 Taking classes sounds like fun, but how much do they cost?

 Some dance associations require an annual fee for membership.
-Nevertheless, you can still get the first lesson from a private tutor for free if you’re not sure.
+However, in a lot of cases, you may be allowed to attend the first lesson from a private tutor for free if you’re not sure you've chosen the right class, no harm no foul you didn't have to spend a fortune.

-Conservatoires and universities offer courses in dancing, but since these often include high fees and a long-term commitment from students, you have to be sure that this is what you want to go.
+Certain academies and universities offer courses in dancing, but since these often include high fees and a long-term commitment from students, you have to be sure that this is what you want to go, meaning you really should already be an experienced dancer.
+Making this sort of long-term commitment to dance whether it be months or years is not something you do as an amateur.

 You need to consider the types of dancing that the teacher is teaching, too: